akyoto/q/docs/readme.md

 ```
 a, b, err := canFail()

-// a and b are inaccessible
+// ❌ a and b are inaccessible
+// ✅ err is accessible

 if err != 0 {
 	return
 }

-// a and b are accessible
+// ✅ a and b are accessible
-// err is no longer defined
+// ❌ err is no longer accessible
 ```

-The `error` type is currently defined to be an integer (this will change in a future version).
+The `error` type is currently defined to be an integer, though this is expected to change in a future version.

-Algebraic data types for error handling will be considered at a later point but as of now there are no final decisions on the matter.

 ## Syntax